Solicitors for director service contracts

 Years of working with employers, directors and companies gives us the experience to quickly grasp the issues.
 Time is money.

-- We are a team that can handle all aspects from drafting and review of the agreement through to dealing with shareholdings, options, risk and avoiding litigation.
+- We handle all aspects from drafting and review of the agreement through to dealing with shareholdings, options, risk and avoiding litigation.

-- We work directors across the board from private companies to directors from quoted companies who call upon us when they need support in dealing with sensitive matters they do not want to discuss with the company’s lawyers.
+- We also work with directors who need legal advice on sensitive matters they do not want to discuss with the company’s lawyers.